Northern Lebanon School District

-The Northern Lebanon School District is a small public school district in Lebanon County.
-The District is one of the 500 public school districts of Pennsylvania.
+The Northern Lebanon School District is a midsize public school district in Lebanon County.
+The district is one of the 500 public school districts of Pennsylvania.
 Northern Lebanon was formed in 1957.
 The District serves six municipalities: Swatara Township, Union Township, Cold Spring Township, Bethel Township, East Hanover Township, and Jonestown Borough.
 The district covers an area of 144 sqmi.
-According to 2000 federal census data, the District served a resident population of 14,984.
+According to 2000 federal census data, the district served a resident population of 14,984.
 By 2010, the resident population grew to 17,435.
 The enrollment of the district was 2,400 students in 2010.
 The district students are 96% white, 1% Asian, 1% black and 3% Hispanic.

-Northern Lebanon School District operates four elementary schools (East Hanover, Jonestown, Fredericksburg, and Lickdale), one middle school and one high school.
+Northern Lebanon School District operates one elementary school, one middle school and one high school.

 Extracurriculars

 The Northern Lebanon School District's students have access to a variety of clubs, activities and an extensive sports program.